Ruellia brittoniana (Ru-EL-lee-a brit-toe-nee-A-na), more commonly known as Mexican Petunia belongs to Acanthaceae family and Ruellia genus.

 The only way to avoid this from happening is to protect the plant from cold.
 If the temperature is low enough to cause frosting, move the plant indoors (if possible) to a warmer spot.

 Although it is not common for this plant to get infected, Mexican petunia flower is susceptible to spider mites.

 Spray a good-quality insecticide or a soap solution on the foliage to get rid of spider mites.
-Keep the problem under control by pruning the infected leaves, flower, and stems.
+Keep the problem under control by pruning the infected leaves, flowers, and stems.

 Suggested Mexican Petunia Uses

-Mexican petunia is a beautiful plant bearing lovely flowers.
-However, it is invasive and banned in some states.
+Mexican petunia is a beautiful plant bearing lovely flowers growing in full sun or partial shade.
+However, this spreading perennial is invasive and banned in some states.